MateuSai/csv-to-po/README.md

 # csv-to-po
 Convert csv files to po files plus the pot template file

-This simple program generates a pot file and the corresponding po files from a a csv file with the translations
+This simple rust program generates a pot file and the corresponding po files from a a csv file with the translations

 The usage is the following:
 ```